 I always hate doing mascara reviews as everyone has totally different experiences with them depending on their natural lashes, but I would really recommend taking a look at the 120+ reviews on the Superdrug website to see what others thing.
 Plus Huda shared photos of three other girl’s lashes with the mascara on and off, to show the results.
 My experience with the mascara has been pretty good, although I felt like I didn’t get on with it very well for the first three weeks as it was too wet and messy but it did improve the more the formula thickened after contact with the air.

 It is very much a volumising mascara which will be amazing for those with already long lashes, but mine are very short so I prefer length and volume as it does make them a little clumpy but in not necessarily a bad way as it does make my lashes visible when usually they’re practically non-existent.
 I’ve read that some have preferred the waterproof version for length but I’ve only tried this version, and I would recommend not giving up on it at first as it is a grower, but I prefer to use it alongside a lengthening mascara such as the Max Factor Masterpiece Max Mascara for the best results.
-I am really intrigued by the new Urban Decay Troublemaker Mascara after reading Beauty Queen UK‘s review, have you tried it?

 I’d love to know if you’ve tried the Maybelline The Colossal Big Shot Mascara?